JonasEmrich/vg-beat-detectors/README.md

 ## Visibility graph types

 The underlying visibility graph transformation can be selected with `graph_type`.
-The option ???nvg??? results in the natural visibility graph and ???hvg??? in the horizontal visibility graph.
+The option 'nvg' results in the natural visibility graph and 'hvg' in the horizontal visibility graph.

 ## Weighted edges